DavidPetrasek/stimulus-modal-window/README.md

 # Installation
-1. Register controller.
+1. Register this controller.
 This example uses vite-helpers.
-Use your own implementation.
+Use your own implementation if needed.
 ```
 import { Application } from "@hotwired/stimulus";
 import { registerControllers } from 'stimulus-vite-helpers'